 I can see some people liking these quick bite-sized lessons.
 But I personally would prefer longer content that makes it easier to get into a nice study rhythm, rather than changing lessons every few minutes.
-This reminded me of FluentU, another platform that I found pretty disappointing to use.

 Sometimes the videos explain interesting things that a learner might confuse and can be pretty helpful.

 But many of them are basically just reading out some vocabulary words or phrases, with some English explanations added in.

 The audio lessons are very bland.
 Many of these lessons last between 10 and 20 minutes, but quite a few are still very short.

 Most of the audio lessons have two hosts, and while there are several different hosts throughout the levels, the most common two are Chuck and Judith.